peterhaijen/mvmm/README.md

 ```
 ### Use the official repository

-A recent version of mvmm will be available at [the official repository](https://repo.qb21.nl/).
+A Debian package with the most recent version will be available at [the official repository](https://repo.qb21.nl/).
+Just add the repository, and apt install mvmm.

 ---